Vela-Research/dec_2024_explainable_personas_te/README.md

 # Feature_Engineering
 Clustering and Predict  Entrepreneur

-Based on association rules mining (vela.py)
+# Based on hierarchical clustering and decision tree (Hierarchical Founder Analysis.py in the Founder Analysis_with_path dir.)

-Based on hierarchical clustering and decision tree (Hierarchical Founder Analysis.py) in the Founder Analysis_with_path directory
+# Based on association rules mining (main.py)

 # README (for Hierarchical Founder Analysis)